opennetty/opennetty-core/README.md

 To be able to communicate with "In One by Legrand", "MyHome Play" and "MyHome Up" devices, OpenNetty requires listing them in the configuration file.

 For that, you need to add a `Device` node with the correct brand/model attributes for each device present in the installation:
-  - The serial number is required for In One by Legrand and MyHome Play devices and optional for MyHome Up devices.
+  - The serial number (or MAC address for Ethernet gateways) is required for all devices.

-  - The unit node - also known as a "module" in MyHome Suite - is generally required, except when targeting a feature exposed by the device itself and not one of its units.
+  - The unit node - also known as a "module" in MyHome Suite - is generally required for an endpoint, except when targeting a feature exposed by the device itself and not one of its units: in this case, the endpoint must appear directly under the `Device` node and not under a `Unit` node.

-  - The unit must match one of the unit identifiers offered by the specific device.
+  - The unit MUST match one of the unit identifiers offered by the specific device.
 If you're unsure what identifier should be used, you can see [`OpenNettyDevices.xml`](src/OpenNetty/OpenNettyDevices.xml) for a list of all the supported devices and the units they expose.

+  - For In One by Legrand and MyHome Play devices, units that are not explicitly listed are automatically added by OpenNetty and corresponding endpoints are generated using default names.

-  - For MyHome Up devices, the area/point attributes must match the values assigned via [MyHome Suite](https://www.homesystems-legrandgroup.com/home?p_p_id=it_smc_bticino_homesystems_search_AutocompletesearchPortlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&_it_smc_bticino_homesystems_search_AutocompletesearchPortlet_journalArticleId=2493426&_it_smc_bticino_homesystems_search_AutocompletesearchPortlet_mvcPath=%2Fview_journal_article_content.jsp).
+  - For MyHome Up devices, the area/point attributes MUST match the values assigned via [MyHome Suite](https://www.homesystems-legrandgroup.com/home?p_p_id=it_smc_bticino_homesystems_search_AutocompletesearchPortlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&_it_smc_bticino_homesystems_search_AutocompletesearchPortlet_journalArticleId=2493426&_it_smc_bticino_homesystems_search_AutocompletesearchPortlet_mvcPath=%2Fview_journal_article_content.jsp).

-  - The endpoint name must be chosen carefully as it will be used to infer the MQTT topic used for the endpoint (e.g state changes dispatched by an endpoint named `Bedroom/Wall light` will be posted under the `opennetty/bedroom/wall light` MQTT topic).
+  - The endpoint name can be either set explicitly or generated implicitly.
+In both cases, it will be used to infer the MQTT topic used for the endpoint (e.g state changes dispatched by an endpoint named `Bedroom/Wall light` will be posted under the `opennetty/bedroom/wall light` MQTT topic).

 > [!TIP]
 > You can also add MyHome Up SCS light point area or group endpoints that are not attached to a specific device, which is the most efficient